 Remember that bullies enjoy the feeling of power, so when you stand up for yourself and exert authority, they are likely to move on to another target.
 They typically go after the person they perceive as the weakest in the group.
 The success of their coworkers may trigger their behavior because they don’t like to be outdone.
 Their goal is to drag others down to their level.

 There are different types of bullies.
 Some of them may have severe psychological disorders, so be very careful.
-An overt confrontation may create a situation that you are unable to control, so don’t ever get physical or in a loud verbal altercation with him or her.
+An overt confrontation may create a situation that you are unable to control, so don’t ever get physical or in a loud verbal altercation with them.

 You can’t change a bully, so don’t try.
 However, in some cases, you can stop the bullying behavior toward you and other coworkers.